Battle of Midway: Attacks on the Japanese fleet

 Waldron's squadron sighted the Japanese carriers and began attacking at 09:20, followed at 09:40 by VF-6 from Enterprise, whose Wildcat fighter escorts lost contact, ran low on fuel, and had to turn back.
 Without fighter escort, all 15 TBD Devastators of VT-8 were shot down without being able to inflict any damage.
 Ensign George H. Gay, Jr. was the only survivor of the 30 aircrew of VT-8.
 He launched his torpedo on Sōryū before he was shot down, but Sōryū evaded it.
 VT-6, led by Lieutenant Commander Eugene E. Lindsey lost 9 of its 14 Devastators (one ditched later), and 10 of 12 Devastators from Yorktowns VT-3 (who attacked at 10:10) were shot down with no hits to show for their effort, thanks in part to the abysmal performance of their unimproved Mark 13 torpedoes.
 The TBD Devastator had shown itself to be unsuitable for modern warfare and it was to be replaced by the TBF Avenger.

 The Japanese combat air patrol, flying Zeros, made short work of the unescorted, slow, under-armed TBDs.
 A few TBDs managed to get within a few ship-lengths range of their targets before dropping their torpedoes—close enough to be able to strafe the Japanese ships and force their carriers to make sharp evasive maneuvers—but all of their torpedoes either missed or failed to explode.
 The performance of American torpedoes early in the war was extremely poor, as shot after shot missed by running directly under the target (deeper than intended), prematurely exploded, or failed to explode at all.
-Remarkably, senior Navy and Bureau of Ordnance officers never questioned why half a dozen torpedoes, released so close to the Japanese carriers, produced no results.
+Remarkably, senior Navy and Bureau of Ordnance officers never questioned why half a dozen torpedoes, released so close to the Japanese carriers, produced no results whatsoever.

 Despite their failure to score any hits, the American torpedo attacks achieved three important results.
-First, they kept the Japanese carriers off balance and unable to prepare and launch their own counterstrike.
+First, they kept the Japanese carriers off balance and unable to prepare and launch their own counter strike.
 Second, the poor control of the Japanese CAP meant they were out of position for subsequent attacks.
 Third, many of the Zeros ran low on ammunition and fuel.
 The appearance of a third torpedo plane attack from the southeast by VT-3 from Yorktown, led by Lieutenant Commander Lance Edward Massey at 10:00 quickly drew the majority of the Japanese CAP to the southeast quadrant of the fleet.
 Better discipline and the employment of a greater number of Zeros for the CAP might have enabled Nagumo to prevent (or at least mitigate) the damage caused by the coming American attacks.